Collective Annealing by Switching Temperatures: a Boltzmann-type description: Collective Annealing by Switching Temperatures

 \end{enumerate} A nice consequence of either viewpoint is the observation that if $\lambda=\mu$, then mean temperatures are conserved.
 In the warming/cooling viewpoint, this is a consequence of warming and cooling by precisely the same amount.
 In the exchange viewpoint, this is a consequence of having no gain or loss from the ``environment".

-\end{example} The following lemma can be easily derived. \begin{lemma} Let $\lambda, \mu \in [0,1]$ and let $\xi$ and $\xi_*$ be bounded random variables with values in $[-a,a]$ for some $a > 0$.
+\end{example} The following lemma can be easily derived. \begin{lemma} Let $\lambda, \mu \in [0,1]$ and let $\zeta$ and $\zeta_*$ be bounded random variables with values in $[-a,a]$ for some $a > 0$.
 Assume that for all $(x,x_*,T,T_*) \in \mathbb{R}^d \times \mathbb{R}^d \times \mathbb{R}^+ \times \mathbb{R}^+$, the interaction kernel $\sigma(x,x_*,T,T_*)$ satisfies the bound

-Then, the post-interaction temperatures \eqref{eq:PT_trans} remain non-negative for all admissible values of $\xi$, $\xi_*$, $T$, and $T_*$. \end{lemma} Moreover, as we will show in Section \ref{subsec:analysis_moments}, the condition $\mu < \lambda$ also ensures that the expected mean temperature decreases over time.
+and that the same condition holds for \(\sigma(x_*,x,T_*,T)\) after exchanging \(T\) and \(T_*\).
+Then, the post-interaction temperatures \eqref{eq:PT_trans} remain non-negative for all admissible values of $\zeta$, $\zeta_*$, $T$, and $T_*$. \end{lemma} Moreover, as we will show in Section \ref{subsec:analysis_moments}, the condition $\mu < \lambda$ also ensures that the expected mean temperature decreases over time.